 Since the ICAC Task Force Program's inception in 1998.

 One of the best tools we have to prevent internet crimes against children is education.
 Educating the public through the development and delivery of public awareness and prevention programs is also one of the many important initiatives of the ICAC Task Force Program.
-In 2018, members of the ICAC Task Force Program delivered more than 13,400 community outreach presentations to local communities across the nation.
+Since 1998, members of the ICAC Task Force Program have delivered more than 194,000 community outreach presentations to local communities across the nation.

 We welcome you to browse resources the ICAC Task Force Public Awareness Working Group has compiled to educate yourself, your children, colleagues, or teachers on how to safely use the internet.
 Below are some of our top resources.